+&lt;sup>6 ISBA/25/LTC/6/Rev.3

-- 25. On 1 July, the Commission concluded its review of the environmental impact statement submitted by Beijing Pioneer Hi-Tech Development Corporation (BPC) (see ISBA/30/LTC/4).
-The Commission reviewed the statement for completeness, accuracy and statistical reliability in accordance with the recommendations for the guidance of contractors for the assessment of the possible environmental impacts arising from exploration for marine minerals in the Area (ISBA/25/LTC/6/Rev.3). - 26.
-BPC submitted an environmental impact statement for testing a polymetallic nodule collector and buffer station in its contract area in the North-West Pacific in the second half of 2025.
+- 26. BPC submitted an EIS for testing a polymetallic nodule collector and buffer station in its contract area the Northwest Pacific in the second half of 2025.
 The sea trials will last approximately 30 days and will include 100.5 hours of underwater mineral collection testing.
 The collection trajectory will extend less than 31.5 km.
 The test will be conducted within a 0.25 km2 test area.
 The depth of disturbance is expected to be about 6 cm of surface sediment.
-According to numerical modelling, the sediment plume from the collector test area may have a maximum vertical dispersion to 230 m above the seafloor (though most simulations were lower) and have a maximum diffusion distance of 5.4 km.
-Up to 7,500 tons of wet nodules will be collected, none of which will be lifted to the surface. - 27.
-On 14 March, the secretariat transmitted an initial set of questions from the Commission to BPC, requesting additional information.
-Responses were received during the intersessional period, on 24 March and 10 April.
-Subsequently, the Commission sent a further set of questions to BPC on 19 June, to which responses were provided on 23 June. - 28.
-The Commission considered that the environmental impact statement is well organized and well written and incorporates the elements required pursuant to annex III to the recommendations.
+According to numerical modelling, the sediment plume from the collector test area (CTA) may have a maximum vertical dispersion to 230 m above the seafloor (though most simulations were lower) and have a maximum diffusion distance of 5.4 km.
+Up to 7500 tons of wet nodules will be collected, and none of these will be lifted to the surface. - 27.
+On 14 March, the Secretariat transmitted an initial set of questions from the Commission to BPC requesting additional information.
+Responses were received during the intersessional period on 24 March and 10 April.
+Subsequently, the Commission sent a further set of questions to BPC on 19 June, to which responses were provided on 23 June 2025. - 28.
+The Commission considered that the environmental impact statement is well organized and well written and incorporates the elements required pursuant to annex III to the recommendations (ISBA/25/LTC/6.Rev3).
 It was noted that the contractor had incorporated suggestions arising from public consultation and comments from the secretariat.
-In addition, the contractor had responded to the Commission's comments and questions and had incorporated its suggestions.
-The Commission considered, among other things, the technology of the mining system, the limited nature of the biological baseline data, the assessment provided of test impacts and the appropriateness of the monitoring plans.
-To ensure that the test survey design was robust, the discussion involved exchanges to evaluate sampling locations, numbers and density of sampling stations and gear types in their monitoring surveys, especially in their designated impact reference zone and collector test area. - 29.
-A number of improvements to the monitoring plan design were suggested by the Commission, of which BPC took careful note and which it agreed to implement, including the collection of additional benthic fauna samples prior to the collector test to further supplement the environmental baseline.
-The Commission concluded that the contractor had evaluated the main sources of risk from the impacts of the test and was satisfied with the assessment that the impacts are sufficiently localized to not cause a risk of serious harm.

-30. In conclusion, the Commission has reviewed the environmental impact statement for completeness, accuracy and statistical reliability in accordance with the recommendations and has undertaken an exchange of questions and answers with the applicant.
-It recommends that the Secretary-General incorporate the environmental impact statements into the programme of activities under the exploration contract of BPC.
-The final revised environmental impact statement document incorporating the revisions from the Commission's interactions with the contractor will be published on the website of the Authority in due course.
+In addition, the contractor had responded to the Commission's comments and questions and incorporated its suggestions.
+The Commission considered, among other things, technology of the mining system, the limited nature of the biological baseline data, the assessment provided of test impacts, and the appropriateness of the monitoring plans.
+To ensure that test survey design was robust, discussion involved exchanges to evaluate sampling locations, numbers and density of sampling stations and gear types in their monitoring surveys, especially in their designated impact reference zone and collector test area. - 29.
+A number of improvements to the monitoring plan design were suggested by the Commission, which BPC took careful note and agreed to implement, including the collection of additional benthic fauna samples prior to the collector test to further supplement the environmental baseline.
+The Commission concluded that the contractor had evaluated the main sources of risk from the impacts of the test and was satisfied with the assessment that the impacts are sufficiently localized to not cause a risk of serious harm. - 30.
+In conclusion, the Commission has reviewed the EIS for completeness, accuracy and statistical reliability, in accordance with the recommendations, and undertaken an exchange of questions-answers with the applicant.
+It recommends the Secretary-General incorporates the environmental impact statements into the programme of activities under the exploration contract of BPC.
+A The final revised EIS document incorporating the revisions from the Commission's interactions with the contractor will be published on the website of the Authority in due course.